 Examination of media forces shaping global and personal perspectives throughout the world.
 Includes trends in technology, economics, politics, culture, and religion as related to worldwide media and their influences in shaping global and personal perspectives.
 The practical use of mass communication as applied to international affairs is highlighted.
-Course is online.
+A portion of this course is online.